 Individual Development Plan (IDP)

-Staff education and experiences aligned with the IH Competencies mission.
+Staff education and experiences are aligned with the IH Competencies mission.

 - The IDP provides an opportunity for IH leaders and staff members to discuss and agree upon a training path to promote staff development and better guarantee career and organizational achievement